awslabs/aws-crt-cpp/README.md

 ````
     Aws::Crt::Io::EventLoopGroup eventLoopGroup(<number of threads you want>);
 ````
-To use any of our APIs that perform IO you'll need at least one event loop.
+To use any of our APIs that perform IO you'll need at least one event-loop.
 An event-loop group is a collection of event-loops that protocol implementations will load balance across.
 If you won't have very many connections (say, more than 100 or so), then you most likely only want 1 thread.
-You will likely want to pass a single instance of this to every client or server implementation of a protocol you use in your application.
+In this case, you want to pass a single instance of this to every client or server implementation of a protocol you use in your application.
 In some advanced use cases, you may want to reserve a thread for different types of IO tasks.
 In that case, you can have an instance of this class for each reservation.